jenh/sevenminutevpn/README.md

 Caveat: These scripts were tested on the Amazon Linux 2018 and Amazon Linux 2 AMIs and the Ubuntu 16.04 AMI using Amazon EC2/Lightsail, and *should* work on almost any CentOS 7.x or Ubuntu 16.04 install...however, they're intended to be run on single-purpose ephemeral and disposable cloud-based systems -- not production or personal systems.
 Any time you're letting a random script muck around with your firewall, it's a good idea to use something with a standard configuration that you can painlessly blow away and recreate.

-This currently installs 2.4.7 (stable) on Amazon Linux/RHEL/CentOS.
+This currently installs 2.4.9 (stable) on Amazon Linux/RHEL/CentOS (tested on CentOS 8, image centos-8-v20200910, on Google Cloud Platform).
 The Ubuntu scripts still install 2.3...will update if there's a demand for it.

 ## Instructions